abhishekvermaa10/Serialization/README.md

 <h3 align="left">⚙️ Prerequisites</h3>
 <p align="justify">
-    These demos have been built using <b>JDK 17</b>.
-While it is recommended to have JDK 17 installed, the examples can be adapted to other Java versions with minimal modifications.
+    These demos have been built using <b>JDK 21</b>.
+While it is recommended to have JDK 21 installed, the examples can be adapted to other Java versions with minimal modifications.
 </p>
 <p align="justify">
-    Before diving into Date/Time API, ensure you're comfortable with the following concepts:
+    Before diving into Serialization, ensure you're comfortable with the following concepts:
 <ul>
     <li><a href="https://abhishekvermaa10.github.io/Java Basics"
         target="_blank">Java Basics</a></li>